hgkamath/createvmdk/README.md

 ## Disclaimer
 - use at your own peril
-- fix any bug you find
+- There may be bugs
 - author not responsible for any damages

-## Contribute
+## Contribute bug fixes and feature additions
-I should be okay with any contributed patches as long as they improve the tool preserving the functionality
+Contributed patches as long as they improve the tool preserving the functionality are welcome

 ## notes
 bash and pwsh are very commonly installed shell tools on both windows/linux systems.
-Of the two, at the time, bash seemed more ubiqutous, and so the choice was made to write this script in bash.
+Of the two, at the time, most functionality lie in linux, bash seemed more ubiqutous.Hence, the choice to write this tool as a bash-script.

 ## Instructions to run
 ```